 |Tokyo => Kushiro||ANA||¥13,265 (US$124)||Details|

 From Sapporo: Take a Kosoku bus to Kushiro (¥5,800), then either bus 091 (¥2,750) or the Semmo Line to Kawayuonsen Station.

 Towada-Hachimantai National Park: The ultimate autumn hotspot

-Touching Aomori, Akita and Iwate prefectures, Tohoku’s Towada-Hachimantai National Park is one of the best places in the country to visit during autumn, as the foliage-dense forests transform the rolling hills into shades of fiery reds, yellows and gold.
+Touching Aomori, Akita and Iwate Prefecture, Tohoku’s Towada-Hachimantai National Park is one of the best places in the country to visit during autumn, as the foliage-dense forests transform the rolling hills into shades of fiery reds, yellows and gold.

-The park is also home to the deep blue Lake Towada, which provides an excellent contrast to the autumn leaves and is one of the country’s biggest caldera (volcanic crater) lakes.
+The park is also home to the deep-blue Lake Towada, which provides an excellent contrast to the autumn leaves and is one of the country’s biggest caldera (volcanic crater) lakes.

 Sanriku Fukko (Reconstruction) National Park: Unforgettable resilience and beauty